Yacob Reyes | The Hawkeye

 The Poynter College Media Project is a free, yearlong program that provides selected publications with in-newsroom training and resources for a reporting project related to their college or university.

-Barbara Allen, the director of college programming at Poynter, spearheads the media project and has met with The Hawkeye staff to formulate a plan for the paper’s reporting project.
+Barbara Allen, the director of college programming at Poynter, spearheads the media project and has met with The Hawkeye staff to formulate a plan for the publication’s reporting project.

 The Hawkeye’s project is titled, “Can you hear me now?
 HCC’s impact on marginalized students.”

-The purpose of the project is to provide coverage of disenfranchised students from marginalized groups.
-In doing this, they aim to shed light on the College’s diverse culture and the everyday troubles members of said cultures face.
+The project will further the publication’s coverage of students from marginalized backgrounds.
+The Hawkeye aims to shed light on the College’s diverse culture and the everyday troubles these students face.

 The publication recognizes that HCC, itself, plays a role in the stories of marginalized students, and a goal of the series would be to define such impact, be it positive or negative.

-The series aims to build upon the paper’s previous coverage in the two-part “Buried In Silence” articles, which focused upon the plight of an undocumented student attending HCC.
+The series aims to build upon The Hawkeye’s previous coverage in the two-part “Buried In Silence” articles, which focused on the plight of an undocumented student attending HCC.

 In light of recent events, the publication believes that this project is relevant and will elevate voices that would otherwise go unheard.